US hiring rises unexpectedly but labor market shows signs of cooling

 "We continue to see the Fed maintaining a restrictive policy stance and leaving policy unchanged" through to the first quarter of next year, he said.

-Wall Street stocks opened higher Friday morning following the jobs data release.
+Wall Street stocks opened higher on Friday following the jobs data release, but were mixed around midday.

-President Joe Biden, who is attempting to counter persistent negative economic sentiment as he campaigns for reelection, is due to address the jobs report later Friday morning.